jkurthoconnor/language-specific-problems/exercises/js_functions.md

   This is local

 Explanation:
   This function declares and assigns its own `myVar` to point to `This is local`.
+When resolving `myVar` in order to log its value, the interpreter never 'sees' the global-scoped `myVar`, stopping instead at the first identifier that matches.
 So, because the logging occurs withing the function but after the value assignment, the program logs `This is local`.